-Diversity Videos for Students & Teachers
+Diversity Videos for Schools & Students

 A wake up call for all ages, this best-selling program teaches about prejudices using a dramatic framework.
 It provides an examination of the realities of discrimination as experienced by actual students in the classroom of third grade teacher, Jane Elliott, whose demonstration shows how quickly children can succumb to discriminatory behavior.